 The amount by which the market price per share of an Investment Trust is lower than the Net Asset Value per share.
 The discount is normally expressed as a percentage of the Net Asset Value per share.

 Dividend Cover

-Earnings per share divided by dividends per share expressed as a ratio
+Earnings per share divided by the dividend per share, expressed as a ratio.

 Dividend Yield

 The annual dividend expressed as a percentage of the share price.